 BLENDITARIAN CHALLENGE SERIES

 Prelude: Blenditarian.Com has initiated a monthly challenge that incorporates their Blenditarian approach into interesting and fun dishes.
 To clarify for my readers, a Blenditarian is “one who believes the mighty, meaty mushroom makes meals more delicious, nutritious and sustainable.”
 This approach stretches ground meat by adding finely chopped mushrooms to create a flavourful and more nutritious dish.
 The theme for the month of June is all about incorporating“The Blend”(mushrooms + meat) into brunch dishes.
-For this reason, I have developed a recipe for Savoury Blenditarian Brunch Pork with Vegetables & Fine Herbs.
+For this reason, I have developed a recipe for Savoury Blenditarian Brunch Pork (or Turkey) with Vegetables & Fine Herbs.

-A Thai dish called ‘larb’, which is one of the most popular street foods in Thailand, has inspired this Savoury Brunch Blenditarian Pork with Vegetables & Fine Herbs dish.
+A Thai dish called ‘larb’, which is one of the most popular street foods in Thailand, has inspired this Savoury Brunch Blenditarian Pork (or Turkey) with Vegetables & Fine Herbs dish.
 The addition of many types of vegetables just adds to the appeal.
 I enjoy having vegetables cooked in creative ways to produce different textures.
 I also like the idea that the dish can be served warm, cold or at room temperature.

 BLENDITARIAN CHALLENGE SERIES